S Corporation Distributions

 Shareholders must pay tax on dividends received from a C corporation only when they receive it.
 By contrast, S corporation shareholders must pay tax on all income earned by the S corporation when it is earned, regardless of whether it was received as a distribution.
 As a pass-through entity, shareholders of an S corporation are always entitled to their share of the earned profits.

-Shareholders of an S corporation who also work for the corporation are employees of that corporation and are not considered to be self-employed, so the S corporation must pay ½ of their employment taxes, just as a C corporation would.
+Shareholders of an S corporation who also work for the corporation are employees of that corporation, not self-employed, so the S corporation must pay ½ of their employment taxes, just as a C corporation would.

 - ordinary income